 End User acknowledges and agrees that TSCI, at its sole discretion, may require that End User submit to an additional membership review.
 End User understands that End User’s access to the Service may be suspended until such time as the End User’s membership review is complete and approved by TSCI.

 END USER ACKNOWLEDGES THAT THE FCRA PROVIDES THAT ANY PERSON WHO KNOWINGLY AND WILLFULLY OBTAINS INFORMATION ON A CONSUMER FROM A CONSUMER REPORTING AGENCY UNDER FALSE PRETENSES SHALL BE FINED UNDER TITLE 18 OR IMPRISONED NOT MORE THAN TWO YEARS OR BOTH.

 5. POINT OF SALE CERTIFICATION

 In compliance with Section 1785.14(a) of the California Civil Code, End User certifies to TSCI that End User is NOT a retail seller, as defined in Section 1802.3 of the California Civil Code, and does NOT issue credit to consumers who appear in person on the basis of applications for credit submitted in person.

 You acknowledge that the Tenant Screening Report and/or data provided by or received by you may include personal information pertaining to individual consumers, and requires that the parties treat such information responsibly and take reasonable steps to maintain appropriate confidentiality and to prevent unlawful dissemination or misuse.
 You agree that the Service and Tenant Screening Report shall only be used as expressly authorized in this Agreement.
-You agree that under no circumstances will you sell, resell, or otherwise disclose any Tenant Screening Report, or information contained in or derived from it, to any third party unless otherwise required by law.
+You agree that under no circumstances will you sell, resell, disclose, or otherwise provide transfer of any Tenant Screening Report, or information contained in or derived from it, to any third party unless otherwise required by law.